Tweed suits are not just for professors anymore.

 Pull out your dark tweed suit if you have an important business meeting and need to look sharp and ultra-professional.
 It will make a nice first impression since you’ll stand out from all the other typical suits.

-If you are heading out for date night or just a nice night out with your best pals, slip into a tweed blazer.
 You can pair it with jeans and a button-down shirt for a relaxed but smart style.
 It looks effortless but very polished.

 You can even wear a full tweed suit to a formal suit event.
 It would need to be a very dark shade without any other colors mixed into it, though.